leon-thomm/Ryven/docs/README.md

 ### API

 To access the node instance's contents there is a small 'API' that you can use inside the node instance class.

+#### Logging

+You can log mesasges to the script's logs via

+> self.log_message(message: str, target='global')

+_target_ can be _global_ or _error_ which addresses the global messages log or the error log.

+A node instance can also request new logs using

+> self.new_log(title: str)

+One node instance can hold mutliple personal logs.
+When using logs, don't forget to add

+> mylog.removing()

+for every log in the _removing()_ method.
+This will cause the log widget in the script's logging area to change appearance.

+#### Shape

+You can cause a recomputation of the shape of the node instance including the positions of all contents using the

+> self.update_shape()

+command.
+Every time you add, remove, rename (whatever) an input or output, resize a widget - anything -, after you completed that, you should call _self.update_shape()_ once at the end.

+#### Ports

+Adding a new input port:

+> self.create_new_input(type_: str, label: str, append=True, widget_type='', widget_name='', widget_pos='under', pos=-1)

+- _type__ refers to the input's type ('exec' or 'data')
+- _label_ is the shown name of the port after these two I recommend only using unpositional identifiers
+- (I do not recommend using _append_, it will be removed soon; use _pos_) _append=True_ **and** _pos=-1_ means, the input will be appended at the end.
+Setting _append_ with _pos=-1_ inserts the points at the first position.
+By setting the _pos_, you can specify an index at which the new input shall be inserted. -1 means append.
+All widget related arguments are only important for data inputs:
+- The _widget_type_ is the type of the input widget that will be created.
+Possible values are:
+    - 'std line edit'
+    - 'std spin box'
+    - 'custom'
+- If _widget_type_ is 'custom', you must give a _widget_name_ which must refer to an already programmed input widget.
+- _widget_pos_ determines whether the input widget will be 'besides' or 'under' the the Port

+Adding a new output port:

+> self.create_new_output(type_, label, append=True, pos=-1)

+see 'Adding a new input port'.

+Deleting input port:

+> self.delete_input(index)

+Deleting output port:

+> self.delete_output(index)

+Renaming input port:

+> ...

+Renaming output port:

+> ...

 ## Programming Widgets